bitovi/bitops/docs/about.md

 We welcome any contributions from the community with open arms.
 Take a look at our [Contributing](contributing/contributing.md) guide.

-Come hangout with us on [Slack](https://www.bitovi.com/community/slack)!
+Come hang out with us on [Slack](https://www.bitovi.com/community/slack)!

 ## Release History